 Accommodation in detail

 Park right outside your entrance and gaze at the views.
 A communal entrance leads to the first floor private entrance.
 Entrance hall with access to the open plan living area, a great place to relax and open plan to the well equipped kitchen.
-The bathroom has a shower over the bath and there are two bedrooms; the double with stunning views and the super king or twin, please specify when booking how you wish this room to be made up?
+The bathroom has a shower and a bath and there are two bedrooms; the double with stunning views and the super king or twin, please specify when booking how you wish this room to be made up?

 A Coniston holiday apartment takes you slightly away from the hustle and bustle of Bowness and Lake Windermere, to a wilder landscape full of adventure.
 Coniston Water is famous for its part in Arthur Ransome's Swallows and Amazons, with Peel Island being the setting for the 'Wild Cat Island' featured in the story.
 The lake is also known for Donald Campbell's water speed record attempt in 'Bluebird'.